collinbarrett/collinbarrett.github.io/_posts/2018-01-08-wildcard-regex-find-replace-visual-studio.md

 MyObjectCollection.Add(new MyObject(0, "0200", "Address"))
 ```

-The method’s developer used this pattern about one hundred times in the same method!
+The method's developer used this pattern about one hundred times in the same method!
 To iteratively refactor, I created an extension overload method for Add() which hid and de-duplicated the repetitive MyObject instantiations.

 Refactoring the original method, however, then required much manual selecting and deleting.
 I would have to delete each instance of `new MyObject(` and `)`.
 I could use standard find and replace for all instances of `new MyObject(`, but how would I remove their corresponding closing parenthesis?